timgit/pg-boss/docs/readme.md

 All jobs start out in the `created` state and become `active` when picked up for work.
 If job processing completes successfully, jobs will go to `completed`.
 If a job fails, it will typcially enter the `failed` state.
 However, if a job has retry options configured, it will enter the `retry` state on failure instead and have a chance to re-enter `active` state.
 It's also possible for `active` jobs to become `expired`, which happens when job processing takes too long.
 Jobs can also enter `cancelled` state via [`cancel(id)`](#cancelid) or [`cancel([ids])`](#cancelids).

 All jobs that are `completed`, `expired` or `cancelled` become eligible for archiving (i.e. they will transition into the `archive` state) after the configured `archiveCompletedAfterSeconds` time.
-The `failed` jobs become eligible for archiving after the configured `archiveFailedAfterSeconds` time.
 Once `archive`d, jobs will be automatically deleted by pg-boss after the configured deletion period.

 Here's a state diagram that shows the possible states and their transitions: